dolphindb/DolphinDBPlugin/formatArrow/README.md

-# DolphinDB formatArrow Plugin
+# DolphinDB Arrow Plugin

-Apache Arrow defines a columnar memory format, which combines the benefits of columnar data structures with in-memory computing.
-With the DolphinDB formatArrow plugin, you can use the Arrow format to interact with the DolphinDB server through Python API with automatic data type conversion.
+[Apache Arrow](https://arrow.apache.org/) defines a columnar memory format, which combines the benefits of columnar data structures with in-memory computing.
+With the DolphinDB Arrow plugin, you can use the Arrow format to interact with the DolphinDB server through Python API with automatic data type conversion.

+**Note: Starting from 2.00.11, the plugin name has been changed from "formatArrow" to "Arrow".**

 The version of Apache Arrow used in this document is *9.0.0*.

-The DolphinDB zip plugin has different branches, such as release200.
-Each branch corresponds to a DolphinDB server version.
-Please make sure you are in the correct branch of the plugin documentation.
+For the DolphinDB Arrow plugin, please make sure you use DolphinDB server version 2.00.11 or higher.

 ## 1. Install Plugin